joshis1/shreyas_joshi/_posts/Javascript/2021-03-17-JS_Conditional_Structs.markdown

 {% endhighlight %}

-You can see that functions in javascript are more or less like C only.
+You can see that basic functions in javascript are more or less like C only.
 It is just that function is a type in javascript whereas in C there is no such keyword function.
 We just need signature in C or C++.
 In Javascript, we need function keyword.

 **Control Structures**